lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-In this lesson we will cover one of the trickier parts of the analysis, that is identifying and adjusting for potential confounders between the exposure and outcome.
-There are many ways of building a model to adjust for confounders.
-Whichever method you use, you need to rely on what others have done in previous studies and what the underlying biology is.
-This requires some domain specific knowledge, so make sure to collaborate with people who have that knowledge.
+One of the trickier parts of the analysis is identifying and adjusting for potential confounders.
+There are many ways of finding and adjusting for confounders.
+Regardless of what you use, you need to at least review what other studies have done and what the underlying biology is.
+This requires domain specific knowledge, so collaborate with people who have that knowledge.

 ---